 Service Learning is Service and Learning

-A common mistake when spearheading a service-learning project is that the "learning" kind of falls by the wayside.
+A common mistake when spearheading a service-learning project is that the learning kind of falls by the wayside.
 My thoughts are that the teacher/facilitator views service learning as a way to get out of the books and into project mode.
 I understand that.
-However, the "learning" should be the undercurrent of the service.
+However, the learning should be the undercurrent of the service.
 If the learning is absent, the service loses meaning and purpose.
 It turns into one of those "cute" activities.
 Balance is crucial between learning and service in order for kids feel really feel the impact.
 Maybe right in their chest, their heart.

-Service Learning doesn't need to take you across the planet or even across town.
+Service learning doesn't need to take you across the planet or even across town.
 Actually, for starters with elementary-aged children, it really shouldn't leave school or home.
 Collecting money for the local animal shelter or children's hospital are great ideas, however, if the students never visit the patients or the boarded animals, most of the feeling, the humanity in the project, is lost or never felt in the first place.
 That's why I jumped right into two environmental service-learning projects that immerse students in knowledge, situations, and the human element of daily citizenship.

-Bird Nesting Boxes (animal/human relationship)
+Bird Nesting Boxes

-Learning: Students research local songbirds, the science of flight, and local habitats during the winter months in preparation for our Spring visitors.
+Learning: Students research local songbirds, the science of flight, and local habitats during the winter months in preparation for our spring visitors.
 We also investigate old nests and box conditions left over from the previous year.
 Most of the research is collaboratively prepared and shared via PBworks, a private online sharing network, or in journals.
 Social interaction, whether it be online or in person, is a valuable tool to encourage cognitive development and learning.
 It also allows the students to use the information at home and after the year has ended as well.

-The Service: Bird nesting boxes are cleaned and repaired before Spring.
+The Service: Bird nesting boxes are cleaned and repaired before spring.
 Then we enter the field with our research to identify songbirds and collect data on nests, eggs, and habitat properties.
 Through service learning, students discover the importance of supporting local songbird population because of their symbiotic relationship with humans.
 By offering birds nesting opportunities, bird population increases and mosquitoes decrease, which reduces the spread of diseases.
 Students also make plans to support birds in their backyard.

-Paper Recycling Pick-up (human/human/plant relationship
+Paper Recycling Pickup

 Learning: This project follows the same model as the bird-nesting box project.
 Heavy research throughout the year on trees, paper production, and consumption is performed and refined as we provide the service.
 During the learning, acting locally and at home is emphasized with mini projects and activities completed at home.
 Keeping data on paper products and trash found at home or in the neighborhood is matched to school data.
 We find patterns, ask questions, and brainstorm solutions.
-There are more questions than answers, but that's how "thinking" citizens create social change.
+There are more questions than answers, but that's how citizens create social change.

 The Service: Before students pick up the paper from classrooms and areas around the school, they need to introduce themselves to the teacher and class and explain the importance of paper recycling.
 I really love this section of the project because the students (paper techies) immediately feel responsible for keeping the class "in check" and informed about their "paper imprint" on the world.
 As problems arise in each classroom, the paper techie will remind the class and teacher to be mindful of the recycling rules through a speech or a letter.
 They may also create ideas to help remind the students to recycle on their own.
 For example, we've written poems and attached them to the recycling can.